On noncommutative extensions of linear logic: Variations of the logic

-Observe then that $\phi$ has no critical links (indeed, there are no $\vec\otimes $-links, and for any $\vec\wp$-link, one edge is erased by $\sigma$).
+Assume that for some switching $\sigma$ of $\rho'$ there is a cycle $\phi$ in the first round.
+Observe then that $\phi$ has no critical links (indeed, there are no $\votimes $-links, and for any $\vwpop$-link, one edge is erased by $\sigma$).
 Hence $\phi$ is essentially directed, even stronger: it is essentially directed for both possible choices of its direction.
 Then, removing from $\phi$ the cut-links between $A,A^\bot$ and $B,B^\bot$ (the path $\phi$ must pass through at least one of these links) we obtain at least one essentially directed path $\phi_0$ in $\rho\cap\rho'$, connecting two vertices in the set $A,A^\bot,B,B^\bot$.
 But this gives rise to an essentially directed cycle in the second round for any switching of $\rho$ that agrees with $\sigma$ on $\rho\cap\rho'$.
 Which is impossible.